 Nick Waterhouse – I Had Some Money

-While listening to Liam and Gaz on the Blues Kitchen Radio podcast, I heard this really jammin’ song that sounded like it was straight out of the 50’s.
-As the song ended I listened intently to hear which artist from so long ago had slipped past my radar, only to be surprised that it was released in 2016.
+While listening to the Blues Kitchen Radio podcast, I heard this really jammin’ song that sounded like it was straight out of the 50’s.
+As the song ended I listened intently to hear which artist from so long ago had slipped past my radar.
+I was surprised that it was released in 2016.
 The album Never Twice is full of head boppin’ swing grooves, back-up vocals, and saxophone solos reminiscent of 50 years ago, but the quality of the recording is reflective of today’s capabilities.
 This album is extremely fun and refreshing; it’s almost funny to hear new, old sounding stuff.

 Laura Marling – Soothing

-This track opens up with slow, hypnotic drums and two measures later an upright bass joins in with these awesome bass chords approached by what sounds like contrary motion.
-This seductive introduction is propelled by Laura’s smooth vocals and helps express the feeling behind the track of coming to terms with ones sexuality.
-The album is titled Semper Femina and it’s an idea borrowed from ancient poetry.
+This track opens up with slow, hypnotic drums and two measures later an upright bass joins in with bass chords approached by what sounds like contrary motion.
+The introduction is propelled by Laura’s smooth vocals and helps express the feeling of coming to terms with ones sexuality.
+The album is titled Semper Femina, an idea borrowed from ancient poetry.
 Its original context roughly translates to ‘woman is ever a fickle and changeable thing’.
 It received a Grammy nomination for best folk album.
 This track is very unique in comparison to the rest of her work.

 Waverly Consort – B’Tayhi M’Sadder

 This hip shaking jam is from the 15th century Spanish medieval era!
 You can maybe hear some Moorish influence in the melodic line played by the oud – an instrument of Persian decent.
 I was exposed to medieval and renaissance music during my time with the Collegium Musicum ensemble directed by Dr. Lourin Plant at Rowan University.
-While working with the ensemble there were many times when we would be playing a piece and the whole group just be rocking out!
+While working with the ensemble there were many times when we would be playing a piece and the whole group would be rocking out!
 It’s so much fun to play something with strong grooves from over 500 years ago.
-This piece was originally released on an album called “1492: Music from the Age of Discovery” and has been re-released on this two disc album called “Spanish Music of Travel and Discovery” by the Waverly Consort.
+This piece was originally released on an album called “1492: Music from the Age of Discovery.”
+It’s recently been re-released on this two disc album called “Spanish Music of Travel and Discovery” by the Waverly Consort.